Below are notes from the 3 hour DPLA in Indiana, Indiana Library Federation PreConference, held November 17, 2014 from 9 AM-12 PM.

 Group 1: Institutions with Digital Collections

-- Administrative structure of DPLA IND
+- Hold a DPLA IND conference

 Group 2: Institutions Seeking to Create Digital Collections

 NOTES: What do entities need to create digital collections?

 - One entity may do the scanning, but then partners must add their own metadata requires more specialized subject knowledge to make sure that the metadata is accurate, but may not have the staff and/or expertise to do so.